T of C

 The coiled first string from a set by Marusan Hashimoto 3 |

-Marusan Hashimoto only recently began making strings for guqin, advertising them as "蚕丝冰弦 ice silk strings".
-Although "ice strings" may not be strictly accurate, the strings certainly are very smooth and easy to use.5 In making them they have the China market in mind; in this regard, for a while they were being distributed in China by Wang Peng under his own company name Juntian Fang (strings page).
-Is apparently ended several years later.6
+Marusan Hashimoto only recently began making strings for guqin, advertising them as "ice silk strings".5 Although "ice strings" may not be strictly accurate, the strings certainly are very smooth and easy to use.6 In making them they have the China market in mind; in this regard, for a while they were being distributed in China by Wang Peng under his own company name Juntian Fang (strings page).
+It apparently ended several years later and MH continued to look for regular distribution.7

-Marusan Hashimoto originally made their guqin strings using rice glue, as was the custom for most Japanese stringed instruments; starting around 2018 they began also making their qin strings following the Chinese tradition of using fish glue
+Marusan Hashimoto originally made their guqin strings using rice glue, as was the custom for most Japanese stringed instruments; starting around 2018 they began also making their qin strings following the Chinese tradition of using fish glue.
+The MH fish glue strings are discussed further below.

 In 2014, when I first looked into buying Japanese qin strings, there were two ways to get the strings sold by Marusan Hashimoto under their own name (see 2019 update):